Accessibility

 When his first bank statement arrived, he realized he wouldn’t be able to read it.
 But, having some sense of financial responsibility, he knew he had to check his statement to ensure there weren’t any errors.

 The young man took the statement to his mother so she could read it to him.
 His mother saw her son’s poor spending choices.
 This led to lectures and encounters that were less than pleasant.
-No young man wants their mom harping on their personal life choices.
+No young man wants their mom harping on their life choices.

 Like most young people, he didn’t initially learn that he should spend his money wisely.
 Instead, he “learned” that he had to figure out another way to read his bank statement and not rely on his mother.